 State funding has replaced property taxes as the primary revenue source for the college.
-The 2017-2019 biennial appropriation was approved with \$570 million for the Community College Support Fund (CCSF) which is up from \$550 million in the prior biennium.
-Future increases in state funding are subject to larger shifts in the state budget and are further impacted by legislation affecting the tax model the state relies upon.
+Increases in state funding are subject to larger shifts in the state budget and are further impacted by legislation affecting the tax model the state relies upon.
 The college monitors the condition of the state budget and balances the overall mix of revenue with tuition affordability concerns.
-The state has approved a CCSF funding level of \$640.9 million for the 2019-21 biennium which is a promising sign of increased future investment from the state in community colleges, although the impact on State revenue and funding levels due to COVID-19 has yet to take full shape.
+The state has approved a CCSF funding level of \$714.2 million for the 2021-23 biennium which provided stabilizing state support amidst pandemic-related enrollment challenges.
+State revenues remain robust as the economy recovers and commerce reopens which bodes well for continued, stable levels of State support.
+However, the impact on enrollment through the remaining pandemic and beyond remains a challenge.